California's DUI Implied Consent Laws: Refusing Blood Alcohol Testing

 For an arrest to be lawful, the officer who stops you must have probable cause to believe you've been driving under the influence of alcohol or drugs.
 In other words, the officer must have a reasonable basis for concluding the motorist was violating the state's DUI laws.

-California Drivers Generally Have the Right to Choose a Blood or Breath Test
+California Drivers Generally Have the Right to Choose a Blood or Breathalyzer Test

 California law generally allows the driver to choose between a blood or breath test.
 But if neither a blood or breath test is available, the driver must take a urine test.
 (People who have hemophilia or are taking anticoagulants for a heart condition can't be required to take a blood test, but must, instead, submit to urine testing.)

-California Officers Must Explain the Consequences of Refusing a Blood or Breath Test
+California Officers Must Explain the Consequences of Refusing a Blood or Breathalyzer Test

 An arresting officer is required by law to explain the consequences of refusing a test—that you'll be fined, lose your license, and face jail time if convicted of a DUI.
 The officer must also explain you don't have the right to speak to an attorney prior to taking the test and that a test refusal can be used against you in court.

-Implied Consent Generally Doesn't Require Pre-Arrest Testing in California
+Implied Consent Generally Doesn't Require Pre-Arrest Breathalyzer Testing in California

 Generally, the implied consent law doesn't require drivers to submit to a chemical test prior to a lawful arrest.